syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 # Working with Notes

-PowerPoint Presentation provides an option to add “Notes” to the slides in a Presentation.
-The “Notes” are a special section that can be optionally added to each slide in a Presentation.
-You can add any slide elements such as text, numbered or bulleted lists, charts, images and shapes to the "Notes".
-Presentation library provides support for creating, modifying and removing notes in a PowerPoint Slide.
+Notes are the contents associated with specific slides as a reference to the presenter and visible only to the presenter while presenting.
+It shows hint for the speaker so it is often called as speaker notes.
+You can add and modify the notes in your slide using Essential Presentation library.

 ## Adding Notes to a Slide